www-jrtorres042-github-enterprise-org/greenhouse-api-docs/source/includes/harvest/_applications.md

 | jobs | An array containing the [job](#jobs) that the candidate applied for.
 | candidate_id | The ID of the [candidate](#candidates) who is applying for this job.
 | current_stage | The current [stage](#job-stages) that this application is in.
+| credited_to.id | The ID of the user who will receive credit for this application.
+| answers | The answers provided to the questions in this application.
+Array contains the text value of the question and answer.
+Answers are always plaintext strings; booleans are represented with Yes or No.

 ## List applications